qyh214/wow_addons_private_use/AddOns/AdventureGuideLockouts/README.md

 # Adventure Guide Lockouts

-Adventure Guide Lockouts is a lightweight utility add-on that tracks instances lockouts in the Adventure Guide.
+Adventure Guide Lockouts is a lightweight World of Warcraft add-on that tracks instances lockouts in the Adventure Guide.

 The add-on displays small flags next to the buttons of saved instances.
 Each difficulty of an instance will have a dedicated flag, displaying details such as available and killed bosses.
 Tracking is also available for world bosses and LFR.